chrokh/toow-old/_sources/chapters/index.md

 It is my belief that our understanding anything is significantly improved by exploring what is in the periphery of that thing.
 We're not going to talk about memory management or vtables.
 There's far too much ground to cover to get bogged down by such details.

+It should be noted that many of the ideas in this book are not *only* related to object-oriented programming but apply to multiple paradigms.
+Think of it this way: This book contains all the ideas that I argue are useful to know if you want to become a top level object oriented programmer.

 ## About the author